NOW AVAILABLE: Murder Meets Jiu Jitsu in BREAKFALL

 ― Rufi Thorpe, author of The Knockout Queen, Dear Fang with Love, and The Girls of Corona Del Mar

 "Zhanna Slor has written a stellar debut novel of literary suspense, which is also an engrossing coming-of-age story focusing on two sisters who emigrated as children from Ukraine to Milwaukee.
 Slor insightfully examines their experiences as young women who must confront the contradictions they find in themselves, in America, and in their parents, who both want their daughters to live as they are told to rather than find their own way in the world.
 This is a debut of many felicities, much heart, and more than a few comic moments.
 It was a true pleasure to read."

 ― Christine Sneed, author of Little Known Facts and Paris, He Said

 ABOUT THE AUTHOR

 Zhanna Slor was born in the former Soviet Union and moved to the Midwest in the early 1990s.
 She has been published in many literary magazines, including Ninth Letter, Another Chicago Magazine, and Michigan Quarterly Review, as well as contributing to the popular news publication The Forward.
 Her debut novel, At the End of the World, Turn Left, was called "elegant and authentic" by NPR and named by Booklist as one of the "Top Ten Crime Debuts" of 2021.
-Her second novel, Breakfall, a mystery/thriller surrounding a mysterious death at a close-knit Jiu Jitsu gym, is due out in Spring 2023.
+Her second novel, Breakfall, a domestic thriller surrounding a mysterious death at a close-knit Jiu Jitsu gym, is due out in Spring 2023.
 Pre-Order it on Amazon.